Matte 3D render of curled cinnamon bark sticks in warm amber tones

 2. Massage with firm, slow pressure for 60 seconds per area

-3. For tension: focus on shoulders, neck, and jaw
+• For upper body, face and head tension: focus on shoulders, neck, and head

-4. For circulation: focus on soles of feet and lower back
+• For heavy legs and feet: focus on soles of feet, calves, and lower back

 The oil also works well alongside Lucidia.
-Lucidia works internally on cellular defense and immune modulation.
-Cinnamon Protector Oil works the exterior, moving blood and releasing tension from the surface inward.
-Two different approaches, same body.
+Lucidia works from the inside out on clearing lymph, cellular defense, and immune modulation.
+Cinnamon Protector Oil works from the outside in, moving blood and releasing tension from the surface inward.

 Shop Cinnamon Protector Oil — Handcrafted in California with Cinnamon, Dragon's Blood, Peppermint, Ginger, Eucalyptus, and Camellia Oil. $24.

 Not for use under 12 years old.
-Do not apply to open skin.
+Do not apply to open wounds.
+Do not apply near eyes.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.